combogenomics/ductape_data/README.md

 ductape_data
 ============

-This repository is intended to make the analysis of DuctApe on four *S. meliloti* strains fully reproducible.
+This repository is intended to make the analysis of DuctApe on the test cases fully reproducible.
 All the necessary input data are provided, as well as a detailed script to run each command used in the analysis.

 Requirements